imvarunkmr/abs/README.md

 **Uses Susy for layouts ( Not depending on bootstrap )**

-Bootstrap is great when you need to create layouts based on a responsive grid.
-But, I needed something flexible for this theme so that I don't have to modify the HTLML markup each time I need a different layout.
+Bootstrap is great when you need to create quick layouts based on a responsive grid.
+But, I needed something flexible for this theme so that I don't have to modify the HTML markup each time I need a different layout.
 [Susy](http://susy.oddbird.net/) solves this problem and it helps in so many other ways.

 **Custom WordPress templates to start with**